• Skip to primary navigation

 by Gemma Aguayo-Murphy

-Caldo de Albóndigas is a traditional Mexican meatball soup made with veggies, like carrots and potatoes, and delicious meatballs simmered in a flavorful broth.
-This ultimate comfort food is amazing served over red rice or by itself with a little lime juice and salsa.
+Caldo de Albóndigas is a traditional Mexican meatball soup made with tender beef meatballs simmered in a rich tomato broth with carrots and potatoes.
+This comforting family recipe is easy to make and perfect served over Mexican red rice or with warm tortillas and fresh lime.

 Print Recipe Pin Recipe